Bamboo grow matting is a clean, non-messy, and easy-to-ship alternative to using a potting mix as a growing media for microgreens.

 The results of the test are promising.

-It appears that the bamboo grow matting will grow microgreens reasonably close to those on the soil.
+The bamboo grow matting will grow microgreens reasonably close to those on the soil.

 Bamboo Grow Matting